MohdShoaib615/Car_Price_Prediction/README.md

 --> **Model Selection:** We explore multiple regression algorithms, comparing their performance to select the best-performing model.

 --> **Model Evaluation:** The chosen model is evaluated using relevant metrics, ensuring its accuracy and robustness

+**CONCLUSION:-**

+Using the Data Cleaning, Data Preprocessing and Machine Learning algorithms I have achieved a good predicting model with RandomForestRegressor.